kekland/croppy/README.md

 Big difference of this package from other popular ones (such as `image_cropper`) is that `croppy` runs completely in Flutter, so there's no need to launch a separate activity/view when you want to crop an image.
 Another benefit is that `croppy` can be completely customized to fit any of your image cropping needs.

+Check out the example at https://kekland.github.io/croppy (you can scroll horizontally there).

 <p float="left">
   <img src="https://github.com/kekland/croppy/raw/master/doc/assets/video.gif" width="200" />
   <img src="https://github.com/kekland/croppy/raw/master/doc/assets/image1.png" width="200" />